Tesla just built the world's largest battery, thanks to a bet

 The deal to build the battery was struck over Twitter in March, Musk flew to Australia to announce the build in July and contracts were signed on Sept.
 29, kicking off the official 100-day countdown.
 But by that time, Musk was hosting a party in a marquee in South Australia overlooking an already half-completed battery array.

-The 100mW battery array, made up of Tesla Powerpacks, is connected to the nearby Hornsdale wind farm, operated by Neoen.
+The 100MW battery array, made up of Tesla Powerpacks, is connected to the nearby Hornsdale wind farm, operated by Neoen.
 Set to be launched by Tesla officially, Neoen and the SA government next week, it will then go through a testing phase to ensure it meets regulations.

 Rebooting the Reef: CNET dives deep into how tech can help save Australia's Great Barrier Reef.